-The Corporation has a revolving line of credit with a major Canadian chartered bank with a limit equal to 15% of shareholders' equity of the Corporation subject to a maximum dollar limit.
-In December 2021, the maximum dollar limit of the revolving line of credit was increased to \$40 million from \$29.0 million.
+The Corporation has a revolving line of credit with a major Canadian chartered bank with a limit equal to 15% of shareholders' equity to a maximum limit of \$40 million.
 The line of credit is secured by a General Security Agreement and a first ranking interest in the mortgages, is repayable on demand, and bears interest at bank prime rate plus 1%.
 Financial covenants require the Corporation to maintain minimum levels for equity, debt to equity ratio, and percentage of residential mortgages.
-As at June 30, 2022 and December 31, 2021, the Corporation was in compliance with the bank's financial covenants, and management expects to remain in compliance with such covenants going forward.
+As at September 30, 2022 and December 31, 2021, the Corporation was in compliance with the bank's financial covenants, and management expects to remain in compliance with such covenants going forward.

 The line of credit is used to smooth out the cash flows of the Corporation and as a reserve for unexpected share redemptions and is not used to extend the Corporation's investment capacity beyond its available equity.
-As at June 30, 2022, the Corporation was using \$4,400,000 (December 31, 2021 - \$nil) of its available credit line.
-The maximum borrowings at any time during the first six months of 2022 was \$4,400,000 (2021 year - \$860,000).
+As at September 30, 2022, the Corporation was using \$18.2 million (December 31, 2021 - \$nil) of its available credit line.
+The maximum borrowings at any time during the first nine months of 2022 was \$21.1 million (2021 year - \$860,000).